benhall14/php-calendar/README.md

 You can use the addEvent() or addEvents() methods to mark events on the generated calendar.

 This is fully compatible with *PHP 5 through to **PHP 7***
+# Installation via Composer
+You can now install this class via composer.

+	$ composer require benhall14/php-calendar

+**Remember** to add the composer autoloader before using the class and use the correct namespace.

+	require 'vendor/autoload.php';

+	use benhall14\phpCalendar\Calendar as Calendar;

 # Usage
 Please make sure you have added the required classes.